– Haarlem

 “Delft is a lovely city!
-Many people have heard of Delftware, however many people don’t realize that it originated in Delft and you can still visit factories where Delftware is made by artisans today.
-For those looking for a relaxing day, I highly recommend exploring the stunning historic center, which is full of beautiful canals, picturesque canal houses and cool hotspots.
+Many people have heard of Delftware, however many people don’t realise that it originated in Delft and you can still visit factories where Delftware is made by artisans today.
+For those looking for a relaxing day, I highly recommend exploring the stunning historic centre, which is full of beautiful canals, picturesque canal houses and cool hotspots.
 You’ll also find historic churches, including the Old and New Church.
 Despite one church being “new”, both churches have a rich history.
 I highly recommend climbing the tower of the New Church, which will give you a 360 view over Delft.”

 *For more info: Here is Karen’s blog post with interesting things to do in Delft.

 # – Utrecht

 Utrecht is famous as a student town and the religious centre of the Netherlands.
 It is a great place to visit if you’re travelling with kids because there is a Nijntje (Miffi) Museum and the Train Museum there.
 It was for a long time centre of Catholicism in the Netherlands.
 So, you’re going to find many beautiful churches and convents there, as well.
 It’s definitely a great place to go on a day trip from Amsterdam.